 You want to make a sale or solicit a telephone call.
 You want to build a database of email addresses or have the site visitor complete an on-line form.
 The visitor, on the other hand, may have a completely different objective in mind when he links to your site.
 He may be comparison shopping.
 She may be researching.
 They may be looking for a local accountant or buying a new home in zip code 12345.

-Rarely are the objectives of the site owner and the site visitor the same.
+Rarely are the objectives of the site owner and the traffic visitors are the same.
 In fact, in most cases, the visitors’ MDAs are 180 degrees opposite from the site owners’ objectives.
 And that’s why so many web ventures crash and burn within 12 months.

 Creating a Brand – FAST